 How To Select The Right Citrus For This Recipe

-The most critical attribute of whatever citrus that you select for this recipe–whether satsumas, tangerines, clementines, or smallish navel oranges–isn’t the tartness of the segments so much as the thickness of the peel, which remains on the citrus to keep the lovely circles of segments intact and to impart a slight bitterness to the stunningly sweet glaze.
+The most critical attribute of whatever citrus that you select for this recipe—whether satsumas, tangerines, clementines, or smallish navel oranges—isn’t the tartness of the segments so much as the thickness of the peel, which remains on the citrus to keep the lovely circles of segments intact and to impart a slight bitterness to the stunningly sweet glaze.
 Fear not, the rinds soften sufficiently to be fork-friendly and turn sweet enough to be palate-pleasing, but only if you use thin-skinned citrus.
-Thicker-skinned citrus such as regular oranges just can’t be coaxed to play nicely in the time allowed, and simmering them a little longer brings somewhat bitter consequences, as the citrus segments will tend to sag.
+Thicker-skinned citrus such as regular oranges just can’t be coaxed to play nicely in the time allowed, and simmering them a little longer brings somewhat bitter consequences, both in terms of taste and the inescapable fact that the citrus segments tend to sag and fall apart.

-If you can only find thick-skinned citrus, we have a fix for you.
-One of our veteran recipe testers, Helen Doberstein, was so taken by this recipe–yet vexed by the thick peel situation–that she kept tinkering until she had an aha! moment.
-She nuked thicker citrus slices prior to simmering them.
+That said, if you can only find thick-skinned citrus, we have a fix for you.
+One of our veteran recipe testers, Helen Doberstein, was so taken by this simple and stunning recipe—yet vexed by the thick peels she was finding in grocery stores—that she kept tinkering until she had an aha! moment.
+She microwaved thicker citrus slices prior to simmering them.
 (Brilliant, right?)
 You’ll find all the essentials of her trusty trick in the recipe below.

 Special Equipment: 9- or 10-inch springform pan

 - 30 M

 - 1 H, 30 M

 - 6 thin-skinned satsumas, clementines, tangerines, blood oranges, or small navel oranges, preferably organic